GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts